nathantheinventor/open-contest/README-devsetup.md

 Visual Studio Code includes excellent Python support.

-To setup Visual Studio Code, install the Microsoft Python extension, then choose **File > Open Folder** and select the open-contest/opencontest folder.
+To setup Visual Studio Code, install the Microsoft Python extension in VSCode, then choose **File > Open Folder** and select the open-contest/opencontest folder.

-# Publishing Changes to Docker
+# Publishing Changes to DockerHub

-After making changes to the application, you must build a new Docker image, and then optionally publish the changes to Dockerhub.
+After making changes to the application, you can optionally publish the changes to Dockerhub.
 See commands in the opencontest/Dockerfile to do this.

+# Adding New Languages

+To add a new language:

+1. Edit leaderboard.py and languages.json to add the new language.

+1. Define a runner for the language by creating a subfolder in open-contest/runners.